w4bo/AA2425-unibo-mldm/slides/00-introduction.md

 :::: {.columns}
 ::: {.column width="60%"}

-Slides and notes are sufficient to prepare the final exam
+Slides and notes are sufficient to prepare for the final exam

 - You can find them on Virtuale platform ([https://virtuale.unibo.it/](https://virtuale.unibo.it/))